Ftpnl.cordis.lu

 Here, it is assumed that greater knowledge leads to greater acceptance ofbiotechnology.

-6.1.
-Availability of Indicators The complete results for the Biotechnology Innovation Scoreboard are given in AnnexC.
+The complete results for the Biotechnology Innovation Scoreboard are given in AnnexC.
 Table C1 defines each indicator, gives the reference year and provides the datasources.
 Table C2 provides the actual results in relative terms, for the 15 Europeancountries and for Norway, Switzerland, the USA, Canada and Japan.
 An importantconsideration in the construction of BIS is the unavailability of data and Annex Bdiscusses further the way missing values and zero values have been handled in BIS4.

 Table 1.
 Number of countries per indicator